fusterma/JUAS2024B/installation_guide.md

-# MAD-X WORKSHOP JUAS 2023
+# INSTALLATION AND TEST GUIDE MAD-X WORKSHOP JUAS 2023
 ** Material based on CAS 2022 from D. Gamba and G. Sterbini **

 During the course we will use **Python3** in a **[Jupyter](https://jupyter.org)**  and, mostly, the [numpy](https://numpy.org/), [matplotlib](https://matplotlib.org/), [pandas](https://pandas.pydata.org/) and [cpymad](http://hibtc.github.io/cpymad/index.html) packages.
 We will explain in the following sections how to install all necessary software on **your laptop**.